-A thumb sprain occurs when the thumb is bent out of its normal range of movement, usually backwards.
+A thumb sprain occurs when the thumb is bent out of its normal range of movement, usually backward.
 Damage occurs to the ligaments supporting the joint at the bottom of the thumb.

 Symptoms of a sprained thumb

-Thumb sprain symptoms include pain at the time of injury, usually as the thumb is bent backwards.
-There may be pain in the web of the thumb when it is moved.
-Swelling over the metacarpo-phalangeal joint at the base of the thumb may be visible and the patient may have laxity and instability in the joint.
+Thumb sprain symptoms include pain at the time of injury, usually as the thumb is bent backward.
+There may be a pain in the web of the thumb when it is moved.
+Swelling over the metacarpophalangeal joint at the base of the thumb may be visible and the patient may have laxity and instability in the joint.

 Treatment of a thumb sprain